Teacher Education Outreach Programs

-- Washington State Patrol and FBI background checks through a fingerprinting process.
+- Washington State Patrol and FBI background checks are completed through a fingerprinting process.
+Teacher candidates admitted to an Early Childhood Education endorsement program complete a background check through the DEL, and submit the results to OSPI.
 Procedures and fee information are provided to students upon acceptance into the program.

-No student in a teacher education program may participate in a University-sponsored activity in the public schools until cleared by the Washington State Patrol, or in some cases, investigated and then cleared by the Washington State Office of Superintendent of Public Instruction.
-Clearances are valid for specified time frames.
+No student in a teacher education program may participate in a University-sponsored activity in the public schools until cleared by the DCY, Washington State Patrol, or in some cases, investigated and then cleared by the OSPI.
+Clearances are valid for two years.
 Students must maintain character and fitness clearance until they have been recommended for a residency teacher certificate following completion of the teacher education program.

 General Retention Requirements

 - Students must maintain at least a 2.75 GPA, beginning with the quarter they are notified of admission.
 This requirement applies even to quarters where no education courses are being taken.
 Students who fail to meet this standard will receive a letter advising them that they have been dropped from the program.

 - Students must earn a grade of C (2.0) or better in both the professional education sequence and in all courses required for the endorsement.

 - Students must understand and demonstrate a high level of competence in the English language.
 Those who have difficulty in their verbal and/or written communications should expect to seek remediation before beginning the internship.

 - Students in a teaching preparation program must complete all certification and endorsement course work prior to the internship.